gabesargeant/blog/gabrielsargeant/content/posts/sewing-01/index.md

 I want to make the following items:

- - A Dress / Business shirts that fit me well.
-Because I'm a human and not perfect, my broad shoulders usually mean I have a baggy shirt around my waist if I wear store bought stuff.
-Surely the cheaper and easier option will be to just learn to sew, buy all the materials and construct my own shirts.
+ - A Dress button down shirt that fit me well.
+    I've got broad shoulders that usually mean I have a baggy shirt around my waist when I wear store bought stuff.
+Surely the cheaper and easier option will be to just learn to sew my own shirts!!!
 Nothing, nothing at all can go wrong.

  - A roll top hiking pack.
 A lot of people make these for themselves, so why not me.

  - A mid-weight sports jacket.
-Again, I don't think the store price reflects the labour involved and I'd like to know what the work looks like.
+Again, I don't think the store price reflects the work involved and I'd like to know what the work looks like.